spraakbanken/korp-backend/README.md

 **Optional:**

+- **description**: A description of the mode, shown when first entering it.
+May include HTML.
 - **order**: A number used for sorting the modes in the interface.
 Modes without an order will end up last.
 - **folders**: A folder structure for the corpus selector.
 These folders can then be referenced by individual corpora.
   The folder structure can be of any depth, and folders can have any number of sub-folders (using the key `subfolders`).